gary-archer/oauth.websample.final/deployment/README.md

 ## docker-local

-Scripts for local standalone Docker deployment of thwe web host and static content:
+Scripts for local standalone Docker deployment of the web host and static content:

 ```bash
 cd deployment/docker-local